TheExploration/Name-Spoofer/README.md

 - `/spooffirst <target>` - Used with `/spoofsecond`.
 (Can have spaces as long as it's the same color.)
 - `/spoofsecond <target>` - Changes whatever string that is set as spooffirst to `<target>`.
 (Can have spaces)

-NOTE: THESE APPLY TO ANY TEXT THAT APPEARS ON YOUR SCREEN (IT MAY MAKE YOUR CHAT HISTORY CONFUSING TO READ)
+NOTE: THESE APPLY TO ANY TEXT THAT APPEARS ON YOUR SCREEN (Also only & color code tags on changed text.
+Colored text can be spoofed without using & to specify the color.)

 ## Examples
  Paired with boomboompower's skinchanger you can fake just about anyone.